-Aligned with our stockholders' preference, we are holding an annual say-on-pay advisory vote in this proxy statement as Proposal 2.
-Although the say-on-pay vote is advisory, we value stockholder input, and the Committee takes into consideration stockholder input, including the outcome of the say-on-pay vote, when it reviews the Company's compensation philosophy and plan design.
-At our 2022 Annual Meeting, approximately 64% of the votes cast were in favor of the advisory vote to approve our executive compensation paid to our NEOs in 2021.
+We are holding an annual say-on-pay advisory vote in this proxy statement as proposal Item 2.
+We value stockholder input and see Item 2 as giving our stockholders the opportunity to express their views on the design and effectiveness of our executive compensation program.
+The Compensation Committee takes into consideration stockholder input, including the outcome of the say-on-pay vote, when it reviews the Company's compensation philosophy and plan design.
+At our 2023 Annual Meeting, approximately 90.4% of the votes cast were in favor of the advisory vote to approve our executive compensation paid to our NEOs in 2022.